Rothy’s New Lightweight Tote Is the New Mary Poppins Bag

 Rothy's Lightweight Tote Bag

-And at $175, The Lightweight Tote is one of Rothy’s most affordable bags on offer.
+And at $175, The Lightweight Tote is one of Rothy’s most affordable bags.
 It comes in an array of fun, easy-to-accessorize shades.
 The colorful lineup, which includes such hues, including Bloom Purple, Evening Sun, Lemon Lime, Morning Sky, and other colors, is anything but bland.

 I’ve had my fair share of canvas and even leather carry-all totes that quickly become stained, unraveled, unhinged messes within about six months of heavy use, but The Lightweight Tote is not that bag.
 It can stand up against just about anything you throw against it and in it.
 And, the knit-like material itself is soft and forgiving, but the bag has incredible durability.